-Most succulents, including hens and chicks (Sempervivum) are hard to kill, so those with black thumbs - these are for you.
+Most succulents, including hens and chicks (Sempervivum) are hard to kill, so for those with black thumbs: these are for you.
 Sempervivum literally means "live forever" because they grow and propagate so readily.

 As the chicks (the babies on the runners) grow, I can just pull them off and plant again.
 The chick will begin producing its own babies after only one season.
 The hens will live for about three years and then die, but by then I'll have many more already thriving.

 - prefer full to part sun (I grow mine in full sun)

 - grow best in zones 4-8, but may need shelter in harsh winters